NPsim/P3/PseudoPopParser/README.md

     Add a Hotkey to your Run.. command to parse instantly.

 ## Building P3 Yourself
-All builds are completed using **Microsoft Visual Studio 2017**.
+All builds (as of August 2021) are completed using **Microsoft Visual Studio 2019**.
-You should be able to just open the solution with Visual Studio 2017.
+You should be able to just open the solution with Visual Studio 2019.
+If the solution fails build, try reinstalling ANTLR4 and its 2 other dependencies via nuget.
 Contact me if any issues occur.
 #### External Dependencies:
 * ANTLR 4.6.6, Terence Parr, obtained via NuGet